djnyc/productivity/productivity_apps.md

 ## Windows

 ## Linux
-- _emacs_ is obviously one of _the_ text editors and inevitably has a mode for all occasions.
-There is even an [emacs todo.txt mode].
+- [Emacs] is obviously one of _the_ text editors and inevitably has a mode for all occasions.
+    - There is even an [emacs todo.txt mode].
 - don't forget what you can do using [github] itself.
 Obviously _Linux_ itself was written by Linus Torvalds using _git_ so unsurprisingly there is a lot that you can do here.

 ## MacOS
+> Not much to say here!

 ## iOS
 - [slack]